Curacao Visitors Guide

 Those looking for a bit more of a challenge can take a trip to Tugboat Beach, where a famous shipwreck lies just 5 meters below the surface.
 The clear waters make it an excellent spot for both kayaking and snorkeling.
 After paddling, you can snorkel around the tugboat shipwreck to further explore the vibrant coral reefs teeming with fish.

-Check out this Curacao Kayak and Snorkel Adventure, where you’ll explore Curacao’s Caracas Bay.
+Check out this Curacao Kayak Adventure, where you’ll explore Curacao’s Caracas Bay.

 11. Enjoy Carnival In Curacao